Dehydrated Chili Mac – Making Dehydrated Meals for Camping

 Measure in enough water to cover the dry ingredients.
 Then add a tad bit more water.
 Stir to mix thoroughly.
 Cover, and let the dry ingredients hydrate for at least five minutes.
 Stir several times, and add more water if needed to keep the ingredients covered and well-saturated.

-The next step is to add a bit more water; it’s more art than science.
+The next step is adding more water so all ingredients remain covered; it’s more art than science.
 Depending on the size and style of your cooking pot, you’ll need to gauge how much additional water to add to the hydrated mix.
 We don’t want an overly dry chili mac, nor do we want a soupy chili mac.

 Practice these Dehydrator Chef homemade dehydrated camping meal recipes at home several times with the very same outdoor kitchen gear used in the field or at the campsite.
 This approach lets you practice your skills to know what to expect and where to adapt.